 As fall kicks in and everything turns pumpkin flavored, it’s always fun to give the home a little fall flair.
 I’m always on the search for a new “something” that feels a little more unique.

 What did I find this fall?
 Painted feathers!
 Feathers are very affordable and can be found at most craft stores.
+(And be sure the feathers you use come from from the craft store!
+Gathering wild bird feathers is illegal.)
 With a little paint and time, feathers can become one-of-a-kind little pieces of art for your home.
 And painting feathers is also a fun project to do with some friends.

 It’s easier than you think, and faster than it looks!